learn-co-curriculum/data-types-readme/README.md

 # Data Types

+## Overview

+This lesson will introduce you to the six data types in Ruby.
+Just like the English language has different types of data or ways of representing information––words, numbers, lists, etc––Ruby has several different data types, which are also known as classes.
+(Ruby has several classes built in, but you'll learn how to make your own classes later on.)

 ## Objectives

-Understand the different types of data in the Ruby language, how they are written and what they are used for.

-## Introduction

-Just like the English language has different types of data or ways of representing information––words, numbers, lists, etc––Ruby has several different data types.
-Ruby data types are also known as classes.
-Ruby has several classes built in, but you'll learn how to make your own classes later on.

-Ruby has the following data types:

-* Booleans
-* Symbols
-* Numbers
-* Strings
-* Arrays
-* Hashes

-You'll become much more familiar with these data types throughout the course, this is just a basic introduction.
+1. Identify and construct the six data types in Ruby: booleans, symbols, numbers, strings, arrays, and hashes
+2. Distinguish between the literal and class constructor when creating strings, arrays, and hashes
+3. Perform basic operations on data types

 ##Strings
 ###What is a String?